gtomitsuka/rn-phone-number-input/README.md

 ## Advanced Usage
 ### Auto-detect user's country
-Lowering friction during onboarding can drastically improve sign-up rates – this package enables you to do so through custom default countries.
+Lowering friction during onboarding can drastically improve sign-up rates – this library enables you to do so through custom default countries.

 To do so, you can combine it with [react-native-localize](https://github.com/zoontek/react-native-localize):